SoorajR-ai/ArduPix/README.md

-  <h1>Ardumav Library</h1>
+  <h1>Ardpix Library</h1>

-  <p>The Ardumav library is designed to facilitate communication with MAVLink-compatible systems using Arduino.</p>
+  <p>The Ardupix library is designed to facilitate communication with Ardupilot-compatible systems using Arduino.</p>

   <h2>Table of Contents</h2>